Skip to content

 Sliding scale

-Full list from SAMHSA: County or local government funds; Medicare; Medicaid; Federal military insurance (e.g., TRICARE); Private health insurance; Cash or self-payment; State mental health agency (or equivalent) funds; U.S. Department of VA funds
+Full payment list from SAMHSA: County or local government funds; Medicare; Medicaid; Federal military insurance (e.g., TRICARE); Private health insurance; Cash or self-payment; State mental health agency (or equivalent) funds; U.S. Department of VA funds

 Contact & Location